awsdocs/amazon-ecs-developer-guide/doc_source/throttling.md

 1. For **Limit type**, select **Fargate**\.

-1. For **Region**, select the region you want to submit the rate limit increase for\.
+1. For **Region**, select the Region that you want to submit the rate limit increase for\.

 1. For **Limit**, choose **Concurrent Task Limit**\.